yukkysaito/linux-rtx/README.md

 The range of priority available for user applications is [4, 96].
 Please see /usr/include/resch/api.h for definition.

+###You can also run a sample program for gpu resource management.
+You can management gpu resource without kernel modification.

+		cd sample/gpu
+		make -f Makefile.nvidia
+		./user_test 3000 3000 3000 10

 ##Benchmark Programs:
 ###Several benchmarking programs are available to assess performance.